marigold-dev/training-dapp-1/README.md

 Taqueria is able to generate Typescript classes for any frontend application.
 It takes the definition of your smart contract and generates the contract entrypoint functions, type definitions, etc ...

-To get typescript classes from taqueria plugin, on your project root folder run:
+To get typescript classes from Taqueria plugin, on your project root folder run:

 ```bash
 taq install @taqueria/plugin-contract-types
 taq generate types ./app/src
 ```

-1. Back to your frontend app, run the dev server.
+1. Back to your frontend app, and run the dev server.

    ```bash
    cd app